 Rep. Joyce Beatty

-Beatty, congresswoman for Ohio's third district, confirmed Tuesday that she will not run for the seat that will be left vacant by Sen. Rob Portman.
+Beatty, congresswoman for Ohio's third district, confirmed she will not run for the seat that will be left vacant by Sen. Rob Portman.

 "I promise to be actively engaged and will campaign to make sure our next Senator shares my commitment to fight for Ohio families, small businesses, women and communities of color—and equally as passionate about eradicating inequities in healthcare, our economy, and social justice system," she said in a statement.